carloshkayser/data-pipeline-with-apache-kafka/README.md

-# Data Pipeline with Apache Kafka and Spark
+# Data Pipelines with Apache Kafka and Spark

 A demonstration project showing how to build real-time data pipelines using Apache Kafka and Spark Structured Streaming on Kubernetes.
 This project implements a click-through rate (CTR) prediction system that processes streaming data in real-time.